-Among these five countries America and Mexico are the most popular and also the best.
+Among these five countries, America and Mexico are the most popular and also the best in manufacturing boxing gloves.
 The reason is obvious, they’ve been boxing for generations.
 If there’s a boxing merch company in these two countries, it’s highly probable they were founded by a pro boxer or a trainer.
-So, these guys have an actual boxing experience and know everything about a boxer’s want.
+So, these guys have actual boxing experience and know everything about a boxer’s want.

 When you’re buying a boxing glove of an American brand, you’ll rarely end up with a boxing glove that’s American made.
 American boxing gloves are definitely some of the best boxing gloves, note that um talking about the ones that are made in America for real.

 Back in the days, um talking about the years around 2005, then American boxing gloves were really something to be desired.
 Craftsmen would spend hours after hours and even days to make one single pair of boxing gloves.
 They’d cut the leather precisely polish ‘em, color ‘em, stitch ‘em, use some high-end padding and mold.
 They were great.
 They were crafted to last.

 But now just like I told a while back, they’re being outsourced to other countries like Pakistan to exchange quality for profit.
 Underneath they’re all the same.
 On top of all these, they’d even put some big price tags to create an illusion of quality.

 Would an average American spend wads of cash to buy a boxing glove made with high-end leather and precisely handcrafted just to take a few shots at boxing?
 Hell no, that ain’t happening.
 Your average American teenager would prefer a pair of gloves with some cool looking graphics that’d barely put a dent on the wallet.